Piano Buyers Guide

 Rely on a reputable Registered Piano Technician who will be able provide an independent assessment, valuation and technical advice when viewing a piano.

-Pianos’ are complex in their construction and operation, so having a professional assessment and advice can save you from making a costly mistake.
+Pianos are complex in their construction and operation, so having professional advice can save you from making a costly mistake.

 Play a number of pianos both within and outside of your price range to gain a sense of value for money.
 Don’t bother with free pianos or the generous friend offering you a piano that has been stored in an unlined shed for some years.
 These can be more of a problem than they’re worth.
 If it’s cheap it likely means its past its use by date and has been neglected.

 Consider the pianist.
 Pianos are first and foremost a musical instrument and this aspect should be the main focus when selecting a piano.
 The case styling and finish are obviously important but should take second place to how the instrument performs, how it sounds, the touch response and overall feeling the pianist gets from playing the piano.
 Consider also the future playing level the pianist may achieve and aim for a piano that can lift the performance level so the pianist and listeners gain pleasure from hearing even the simplest of pieces played.